nkinnan/esphome-pace-bms/README.md

 If your battery pack has a front panel that "looks like" a Pace BMS but is not in the "known supported" list, it probably is, and is probably supported.
 Unless there are more version 20 variants out there than I've guessed, but even then you should be able to get some useful data back.
 So you just need to figure out what settings will enable this component to speak with it.

-Step 1: Is the BMS talking paceic?
+Step 1: Is the BMS speaking paceic?
 -
 The first step is to make sure it's communicating at all.
 If you can't connect the battery manufacturer's BMS management software to it and get readings back, don't proceed any further until you can.
 There's no point trying to debug a dead port or a broken BMS.
 You can try both RS232 and RS485.
 One or the other may not be "active".
 The RS232 port if available is the most likely to be speaking paceic (different ports may be configured to speak different protocols).